apache/airflow/dev/README_AIRFLOW3_DEV.md

 ## Developing for Airflow 3 and 2.10.x / 2.11.x

-If the PR is relevant for both Airflow 3 and 2 it should target `main` branch.
+If the PR is relevant for both Airflow 3 and 2, it should target `main` branch.

 Note: The mental model of Airflow 2.11 is bridge release for Airflow 3.
 As a result, Airflow 2.11 is not planned to introduce new features other than ones relevant as bridge release for Airflow 3.
 That said, we recognize that there may be exceptions.
-If you believe a specific feature is must have for Airflow 2.11 you need to raise this as discussion thread in the mailing list.
+If you believe a specific feature is a must-have for Airflow 2.11, you will need to raise this as discussion thread on the mailing list.
 Points to address to make your case:

-1. You must clarify what is the urgency (why it can't wait for Airflow 3)
+1. You must clarify what is the urgency (i.e., why it can't wait for Airflow 3).
-2. You need be willing to deliver the feature for both main branch and Airflow 2.11 branch
+2. You need be willing to deliver the feature for both main branch and Airflow 2.11 branch.
 3. You must be willing to provide support future bug fixes as needed.

 Points to consider on how PMC members evaluate the request of exception:

-1. Feature impact.
-Is it really urgent?
+1. Feature impact - Is it really urgent?
 How many are affected?
-2. Are there any workarounds?
+2. Workarounds - Are there any ?
-3. Scope of change.
-Both in code lines / number of files and components changed.
+3. Scope of change - Both in code lines / number of files and components changed.
-4. Is the feature at the heart of Airflow (scheduler, dag parser) or peripheral.
+4. Centrality - Is the feature at the heart of Airflow (scheduler, dag parser) or peripheral.
-5. Identity of the requester.
-Is the request from/supported by a member of the community?
+5. Identity of the requester - Is the request from/supported by a member of the community?
 6. Similar previous cases approved.
 7. Other considerations that may raise by PMC members depending on the case.